Ismail Amirkhizi

-Ismail Amirkhizi or Mohammad Ismail Amirkhizi (اسماعیل امیرخیزی, born 1873, died 16 February 1966) was an Iranian author, poet, researcher and one of the politicians and intellectuals of the Persian Constitutional Revolution.
+Ismail Amirkhizi or Mohammad Ismail Amirkhizi (اسماعیل امیرخیزی; 1873 – 16 February 1966) was an Iranian author, poet, researcher and one of the politicians and intellectuals of the Persian Constitutional Revolution.
 He was the brother of Ali Amirkhizi, a constitutional revolutionary, writer and political activist, member of the Central Committee of the Tudeh Party of Iran.

 Life and careers

-Ismail Amirkhizi was born in 1873 in "Arvanagh region", Sufian District, East Azerbaijan Province, Iran.
+Ismail Amirkhizi was born in 1873 in "Arvanagh region", Sufian District, East Azerbaijan province, Iran.
 Because he lived in Amirkhiz district, northwestern part of Tabriz, he became known as Amirkhizi.
 He learned the basics of Persian and Arabic literature in various schools, and at the age of fourteen he engaged in fabric business with his father, and then sought to complete his knowledge, so used the information of the great masters of the age.
 In his youth, he was considered one of the most famous writers in poetry and literature in Azerbaijan.
 In 1904, he went on Hajj pilgrimage.
 On his return, he became acquainted with the Constitution and the Republic for the first time in Istanbul through the press and talking to the people.

 From the beginning of the constitutional movement, he joined the group of freedom fighters and participated in the Azerbaijan Provincial Association as the representative of the city of Ardabil.
-After a contention broke out between the Provincial Association and Mohammad Reza Shah, the Provincial Association appointed him as Sattar Khan's secretary, ostensibly, and his advisor, inwardly.
+After a contention broke out between the Provincial Association and Mohammad Ali Shah Qajar, the Provincial Association appointed him as Sattar Khan's secretary, ostensibly, and his advisor, inwardly.
 He was an effective factor in Sattar Khan's office and Sattar Khan consulted with him in most matters.

 After the inauguration of the second term of the National Consultative Assembly, Amirkhizi came to Tehran with Sattar Khan, but after the Atabak Park Incident, which resulted in Sattar Khan being shot and injured, he returned to Tabriz with Sattar Khan's permission.
 In 1912, as a result of the Russian occupation of Tabriz and the pressure of the supporters of tyranny, he emigrated to Istanbul, and from there he went to Berlin at the invitation of Hassan Taqizadeh and worked in the Committee of Iranian Nationalists.
 Amirkhizi left for Baghdad in 1915 to help the destinations of Nationalists, and after the fall of Baghdad to the British forces, he returned to Istanbul and stayed there for two years.
 When the Russians left Azerbaijan, Amirkhizi finally returned to Tabriz after 7 years away from home.
 In 1920, he joined the Ministry of Education and taught at "Mahmoudieh" High School in Tabriz.